Blanton Museum of Art: History

-Although the museum was built as designed by Kallmann McKinnell & Wood Architects, they were not the first architectural firm hired for the project.
-The notable Swiss-based architectural firm Herzog & de Meuron had originally been commissioned for the project, but resigned the commission in 1999 due to differences in their design and the wishes of the Board of Regents regarding the university's Campus Master Plan.
-Lawrence Speck, disappointed in the series of events that led to Herzog & de Meuron's resignation, resigned as dean of the School of Architecture, although he remains a faculty member.
+The Swiss-based architectural firm Herzog & de Meuron was originally commissioned for the project, but resigned the commission in 1999 due to creative differences with the Board of Regents regarding adherence with the university's Campus Master Plan.
+Controversy ensued, and Lawrence Speck, disappointed in the series of events that led to Herzog & de Meuron's resignation, resigned as dean of the School of Architecture, although he remained a faculty member.
+The commission was ultimately given to the architectural firm Kallmann McKinnell & Wood.

 The new gallery building, named the Mari and James A. Michener Gallery Building, opened to the public with a 24-hour marathon celebration in 2006.
 A second education and administration building (the Edgar A. Smith Building), totaling 56,000 square feet, opened in 2008.
 In 2009, Ned Rifkin was named to replace the retiring Jessie Otto Hite as director.
 In 2011, Simone Wicha was named director.

-The Blanton Museum is currently preparing for a major exterior transformation of its grounds and plaza designed by Snøhetta.
-That effort was significantly aided by the surprise announcement, at a February 2019 gala by museum director Simone Wicha, that the museum would receive a $20 million gift from The Moody Foundation, to fund the project and continued free admission on Thursdays.
+In January 2015, Ellsworth Kelly gifted to the Blanton Museum the design concept for a 2,715 square foot stone building with stained glass windows that he subsequently named Austin.
+The Blanton launched a $15 million campaign to realize the project, a number that eventually grew to $23 million.
+The building was opened to the public February 18, 2018.

+In 2019, the Blanton received a $20 million gift from The Moody Foundation and began fundraising for a $35 million campus redesign to be headed by Snøhetta.
+In May 2023, the museum unveiled its "reimagined" exterior grounds and plaza.
+Additions included twelve three-story-tall "petals" providing shade for the newly created Moody Patio, and a site-specific mural by Cuban-American visual artist Carmen Herrera, Verde, que te quiero verde, spanning the entire length of the Michener Gallery Building’s loggia.

 Collections

-The Blanton's permanent collection of more than 21,000 works is recognized for its European paintings, prints and drawings, and modern and contemporary American and Latin American art.
+The Blanton's permanent collection of more than 21,000 works is notable for its European paintings, prints and drawings, and modern and contemporary American and Latin American art.

-European art before 1900

-The collection of European paintings, sculpture, and decorative arts before 1900 includes the Suida-Manning Collection of over 275 works, with paintings by Parmigianino, Paolo Veronese, Tiepolo, Rubens, Claude Lorrain, and Simon Vouet, along with many other European artists from the 15th through 18th centuries.
-The collection also includes works by lesser-known, but still historically significant, painters such as Daniele Crespi and Luca Cambiaso.
-While the Suida-Manning Collection predominantly showcases Italian and French artists, eighteenth-century English painting is represented by a group of portraits bequeathed by Jack G. Taylor, including George Romney's Lady Hamilton (1791).
+Ancient art; Battle Collection of Plaster Casts

 The Blanton owns a collection of Greek, Etruscan, and Roman vases, the earliest of which date to the sixth century BCE.
 Many came from the Castle Ashby Collection formed by the Spencer Compton, 2nd Marquess of Northampton, who funded numerous excavations at Vulci, an Etruscan town north of Rome, during the 1820s.

+Donated to the Blanton Museum of Art at its opening, the Battle Collection of Plaster Casts are on display adjacent to the Julia Matthews Wilkinson Center for Prints and Drawings.
+Collected by William James Battle, former professor and interim president of The University of Texas at Austin, the collection was purchased between 1894 and 1923 and includes 86 19th-century plaster reproductions of Greek and Roman art of antiquity, including full-size statues, architectural details, stelae, and reliefs.